leios/SoME_Topics/README.md

 # SoME2 Matchmaking between experts and content creators

+**This repo is now archived and is not intended to be used in SoME3 and beyond.
+Please use the forum channel #project-ideas on [discord](https://discord.gg/fDtPKGcB) instead.**

 This repository is a space for coordinating collaborations between people interested in producing online math explainers, with a focus on the Summer of Math Exposition (SoME).
 In particular, the aim is to play matchmaker between two kinds of people: